 top of page

-• Writer's pictureStacy Crouse
+Writer's pictureStacy Crouse

 For speech-language pathologists, each new school year brings optimistic excitement... with a mile-long to-do list thrown on top.
-For those SLPs that have traded in their speech therapy room (or closet) for a teletherapy platform, knowing where to start can be half the battle.
+For those SLPs who have traded in their speech therapy room (or closet) for a teletherapy platform, knowing where to start can be half the battle.

 While most companies provide some direction through new employee onboarding tasks, SLPs might not get a roadmap for everything else.
 And that "everything else" can feel overwhelming without some guidance.